shihab-shamim/assaiment-11-client-/README.md

   - MongoDB database for storing product data and user preferences.

 - **Other Technologies:**
-  - Redux for state management to maintain application state.

   - Axios for making HTTP requests to fetch and update data.

 ## Installation